Shubham-Raj06/RAG-Assignment/README.md

 ```
 (17, not 18 — one eval case, the below-cutoff true negative, short-circuits before any LLM call and never gets logged with a cost entry.)

-**PII scrubbing.** Emails, phone numbers, and family-income figures get masked before anything is written to `logs/queries.jsonl`:
+**PII scrubbing.** Emails, phone numbers, Aadhaar numbers, and family-income figures get masked before anything is written to `logs/queries.jsonl`:
 ```
-Input:  Contact testing@mme.com or 1234567890.
+Input:  Contact testing@mme.com or 9876543210.
+Aadhaar: 1234 5678 9012.
 Family income is Rs 400000.
 Logged: Contact [EMAIL_MASKED] or [PHONE_MASKED].
+Aadhaar: [AADHAAR_MASKED].
 Family income [INCOME_MASKED].
 ```

 **What this doesn't cover.** This confirms the deterministic layer — parsing, filtering, schema validation, PII masking — and 11 specific question patterns end to end.
-It doesn't confirm every phrasing of those same questions gets handled the same way, and I haven't specifically tested what happens to the CLI's output contract when the Gemini call itself fails partway through (rate limit, bad key, timeout) rather than returning malformed JSON.
-That's a real gap, not one I'm papering over.
+It doesn't confirm every phrasing of those same questions gets handled the same way.
+The CLI output contract under transient API failures (rate limit, timeout, 5xx) is now tested: `answer.py` wraps the LLM call in a try-except and returns `{"answered": false, "reason_if_unanswered": "API error (...)"}` rather than leaking a traceback.
+Remaining gap: phrasing variation and multilingual inputs are not specifically covered.

 ## Known limitations